HikmaMuneer/File_Splitter/supabase/functions/analyze-pdf-invoice/README.md

 # PDF Invoice Analyzer Edge Function

-This Supabase Edge Function analyzes PDF invoices using OpenAI's vision API to extract structured invoice data.
+This Supabase Edge Function converts PDF pages to individual page documents and analyzes them using OpenAI's vision API to extract structured invoice data.

 ## Features

+- **PDF Page Processing**: Converts multi-page PDFs into individual page documents for better analysis
 - **Document Type Detection**: Identifies if the document is an invoice, credit memo, or other document type
 - **Multi-Invoice Support**: Can detect and extract multiple invoices from a single PDF
 - **Vendor Name Extraction**: Extracts and normalizes vendor names with specific business rules
 - **Invoice Number Cleaning**: Extracts and cleans invoice numbers according to specific patterns
 - **Page Range Detection**: Identifies start and end pages for each invoice
+- **High-Quality Analysis**: Processes up to 10 pages with high detail for accurate OCR

 ## Setup